-Ancient Rome temples complex, with ruins of building where Caesar was stabbed, opens to tourists
+Ancient Roman temple complex, with ruins of building where Caesar was stabbed, opens to tourists

 Also visible are the travertine paving stones that Emperor Domitian had laid down after a fire in 80 A.D. ravaged a large swath of Rome, including the Sacred Area.

 On display are some of the artifacts found during last century’s excavation.
-Among them is a stone colossal head of one of the deities honored in the temples, chinless and without its lower lip.
+Among them is a colossal stone head of one of the deities honored in the temples, chinless and without its lower lip.
 Another is a stone fragment of a winged angel of victory.

 Over the last decades, a cat colony flourished among the ruins.
 Felines lounged undisturbed, and cat lovers were allowed to feed them.
 On Monday, one black-and-white cat sprawled lazily on its back atop the stone stump of what was once a glorious column.

 Bulgari helped pay for the construction of the walkways and nighttime illumination.
 A relief to tourists who step gingerly over the uneven ancient paving stones of the Roman Forum.
-The Sacred Area’s wooden walkways are wheelchair and baby-stroller-friendly.
+The Sacred Area’s wooden walkways are wheelchair- and baby-stroller-friendly.
 For those who can’t handle the stairs down from the sidewalk, an elevator platform is available.

 The attraction is open every day except for Mondays and some major holidays, with general admission tickets priced at 5 euros ($5.50).